Trams in Beijing: History of old trams

-The oldest municipal trolley service in Beijing dates to 1899 when foreign interests built and operated a 7.5-km tram service between Majiapu and Yongdingmen.
+The oldest municipal tram service in Beijing dates to 1899 when foreign interests built and operated a 7.5-km tram service between Majiapu and Yongdingmen.
 The track was destroyed during the Boxer Rebellion in 1900.

 In June 1921, the city government established the Peking Electric Tramway Co., Ltd. and used company shares to secure a 2 million dollar loan from the Franco-Chinese Bank to fund the enterprise.

 Virtually all equipment were imported – the tram tracks from France, street car from Japan, power generation equipment from Sweden and Germany, and repair facilities from Britain.
 Tram service commenced three years later on December 17, 1924.
 Several hundred guests, foreigners among them, attended the inauguration at the southern end of Tiananmen Square.
 A dozen street cars paraded along the 9-km initial tram route from Qianmen to Xizhimen.
 City residents crowded along route to see the new vehicles.
 Five years later, the number of routes grew to five, which were distinguished by the colors red, yellow, blue, white and green.
 The street cars were for the most part well received by city residents, except rickshaw drivers whose business diminished considerably.
 On October 22, 1929, the rickshaw driver's union clashed with the Trolley Company and rickshaw drivers swarmed into the Tram depot, and destroyed 63 trams, halting service for 18 days.

 In July 1930, the 6th Route, began service from Chongwenmen to East Zhushikou.
 The outbreak of the Second Sino-Japanese War following the Marco Polo Bridge Incident ceased tram service temporarily.
 On January 1, 1938, the 6th Route Branch Line began operating on the newly built tracks between Tianqiao and Yongdingmen.
 Ridership averaged 129,000 per day in June 1942.
 By 1943, the city had seven tram routes with a combined length of 46.65 km and 144 trams in operation.